How to Lose a Student in 7 Texts: Top Mistakes Colleges Make

 So, including emojis in your text may help convey your personality and tell each student how much the sender—and by extension, the institution—cares about their success.

-Similarly, abbreviations and acronyms can help you convey a shared sense of culture and build an easy report with students while aligning with institutional branding.
+Similarly, abbreviations and acronyms can help you convey a shared sense of culture and build an easy rapport with students while aligning with institutional branding.

 When in doubt, it’s best to err on the side of caution; use full names and complete expressions to boost accessibility.